Is your child ready for a cell phone? Take this quiz to find out.

 If you’ve received a data breach notice offering free monitoring from Kroll, you may be wondering what it is and if it’s legitimate.

-Kroll is a corporate risk management and cybersecurity company that is hired by companies who have suffered large-scale data breaches to help protect their customers.
+Kroll is a corporate risk management and cybersecurity company that is hired by companies who have suffered large-scale data breaches to help protect affected individuals.

 But just because Kroll is a free option, doesn’t mean it’s always right for you.